f-aguzzi/ChemFuseKit/docs/src/pages/project/project-plan.md

 Professor Romolo's project.
 As of today, no existing software provides an entire pipeline for analyzing chemometric forensic data, while also including a data fusion system, preprocessing, training, classification, plotting and graphing.
-The closest option is the _Spectra_ web app from Politecnico of Turin, but it lacks data fusion and has limitations on import-export operations during intermediate phases.
+The closest option is the [_Spectra_](http://spectrapp.unito.it) web app from University of Turin, but it lacks data fusion and has limitations on import-export operations during intermediate phases.

-Doctor Felizzato will take the role of the _product owner_, while Professor Angelo Michele Gargantini from the Department of Management, Information and Production of the School of Engineering will supervise the technical aspects of this project, to guarantee that computer engineering principles are followed correctly.
+Doctor Felizzato will take the role of the _product owner_, while [Professor Angelo Michele Gargantini](https://cs.unibg.it/gargantini/) from the Department of Management, Information and Production of the School of Engineering will supervise the technical aspects of this project, to guarantee that computer engineering principles are followed correctly.
 I (Federico Aguzzi) will be the main developer and software engineer.

 ## 2. Process Model

-The process model will take some key concepts from the Agile philosophy while also maintaining a more rigorous approach, as much as possible.
+The process model will take some key concepts from the [Agile philosophy](https://agilemanifesto.org) while also maintaining a more rigorous approach, as much as possible.
 Given that the core of the classification system is already set out in Doctor Felizzato's scripts, and that I have no experience with chemometrics, all the refactoring efforts will need to alter as little as possible from the flow of data in the original code.

 The development will be incremental: first will come the library, and then the application.
 Classification techniques will be added one at a time.
-To ensure that at least some part of the code will remain usable, the library needs to be perfectly usable as a standalone, and to be compatible with _Jupyter Notebook_.
+To ensure that at least some part of the code will remain usable, the library needs to be perfectly usable as a standalone, and to be compatible with [_Jupyter Notebook_](https://jupyter.org).
 As it was stated previously, other students will continue the project, therefore it needs to be modularized and documented well enough to allow other maintainers to build on it, especially the library, in case the graphical application will ever need to be thrown out.

 All requirements, use cases and class structures for the library will be designed and represented through UML graphs before starting to code.

-This project will also take some rules from the _eXtreme Programming_ playbook, mainly short or even daily sprints, _test-driven development_ and _continuous integration_.
+This project will also take some rules from the [_eXtreme Programming_](http://www.extremeprogramming.org) playbook, mainly short or even daily sprints, _test-driven development_ and _continuous integration_.
 This is because the project development can be anticipated to be incredibly uneven and hard to track; it is therefore paramount to make sure that an updated working version of the software is always available, in case the development takes a wrong turn at some point in the future.

 The interface of the application will be designed with a mock-up prototype.
 It's not the most efficient of techniques, but it's the only one that can